Alexzihaohu/2021s1final/ccc.md

   - A federated identity in information technology is the means of linking a person’s electronic identity and attributes, stored across multiple distinct identity management systems.
 Federated identity is related to single sign-on (SSO), in which a user’s single authentication ticket, or token, is trusted across multiple IT systems or even organizations.
 - **identity provider**
   - An identity provider (abbreviated IdP) is a system entity that creates, maintains, and manages identity information for principals while providing authentication services to relying party applications within a federation or distributed network.
 An identity provider is “a trusted provider that lets you use single sign-on (SSO) to access other websites.”
+- **Public Key Infrastructure**
+  - A public key infrastructure (PKI) is a set of roles, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
+It is required for activities where rigorous proof is required to confirm the identity of the parties involved in the communication and to validate the information being transferred
+- **Certificate authority**
+  - A certificate authority stores, issues and signs the digital certificates.
+A registration authority verifies the identity of entities requesting their digital certificates to be stored at the CA.

 ### Importance